service-cloud-voice/examples-from-doc/ContactFlows/README.md

 * [Sample_SCV_Inbound_Flow_With_Transcription](Sample_SCV_Inbound_Flow_With_Transcription): This contact flow defines a basic interactive voice response (IVR) flow that includes creating a VoiceCall record in Salesforce and turning on transcription.
 * [Sample SCV Agent Whisper With Transcription](Sample_SCV_Agent_Whisper_With_Transcription): This contact flow prepares for the inbound call by starting media streaming and turning on transcription.
 This contact flow is assigned as the “whisper flow” during the [Inbound_Flow_With_Transcription](Sample_SCV_Inbound_Flow_With_Transcription) contact flow.
+* [Sample_SCV_Inbound_Subflow](Sample_SCV_Inbound_Subflow): This contact flow streamlines the integration with an Omni-Channel flow in order to route work.
+You can connect this subflow to your inbound contact flow.
 * [Sample_SCV_Outbound_Flow_With_Transcription](Sample_SCV_Outbound_Flow_With_Transcription): This contact flow defines the customer experience for an outbound call (the agent calling the customer) where transcription is enabled.
 * [Sample_SCV_Agent_Transfer](Sample_SCV_Agent_Transfer): This contact flow illustrates the customer experience when a call is transferred from one agent to another agent.
 * [Sample_SCV_Queue_Transfer](Sample_SCV_Queue_Transfer): This contact flow illustrates the customer experience when a call is transferred to a queue.